pingone-davinci/documentation/docs/whatsapp-business/README.md

 6. In the _**From Phone Number ID**_ enter the phone number ID of the device sending the message
 7. Click on the _**Message Type**_ dropdown menu and select the desired message template type
    - In this case the type would be _**Media messsage template**_
-8. In the next text field labeled _**Media Message Template Name**_ copy and paste the message template name you created in the Facebook WhatsApp Developer Dashboard.
+8. In the next text field labeled _**Media Message Template Name**_ copy and paste the pre-approved message template name you created in the WhatsApp Facebook Developer Dashboard.
 9. The _**Media Message URL**_ text field is where you copy and paste the header image URL
    -  Use only HTTP/HTTPS URLs
 11. Now fill out the variables you except in the template